-How to access the Challenge through the libraries
+How to take part in the Challenge through the library

 How to sign up to your local library

-Your local library sits in a group, or authority, of several library services that are close to each other.
-The Library Zone search will find authorities in your region and will show you which ones are running Gadgeteers in their libraries.
+- Your local library sits in a group, or authority, of several library services that are close to each other.